microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/get_device_command_status.md

-# Get command
+# Get device command status

 Get the status of a command on a device.
-For the  full list of status codes, see **List of actionStatus**.
+For the  full list of status codes, see [List of actionStatus](#list-of-actionstatus).

 ## Prerequisites

-The following scope is required to execute this API: Device.Command
+The following scope is required to execute this API: *Device.Command*

-## HTTP Request
+## HTTP request

 <!-- { "blockType": "ignored" } -->